TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/2. Manage Dataset Module/README.txt

 For extracting data from Intan recordings, the Intan_RHD2000_Data_Extraction function is used.
 It originally stems from Intan under: https://intantech.com/downloads.html?tabSelect=Software&yPos=0
 The functions used can be found in the RHD/RHS File Utilities, Matlab File Readers options of that website.
 NOTE: This function was heavily modified to fit the purpose of this GUI!

-Since all files except those from fieldtrip are modified OR require compatibility functions, updating the toolboxes will very probably lead to errors!
+Since all files except those from fieldtrip are modified OR require compatibility functions, updating the individual toolbox files in this GUI will very probably lead to errors!

 *****************

 Remarks about the folder structure when saving or loading data:

-1. For saving and loading data, the standard folder structure is 'Your_Recording_Path/Matlab/Name_Of_Recording_Folder.dat'.
-Saving your toolbox data this way will enable you to load the saved data in the autorun functionality without any additional effort later on.
+1. For saving and loading data, the standard folder structure is 'Path_to_GUI/Recording Data/Saved GUI Data'.
+GUI data saved there is autodected on startup of the load data window and can be immediately loaded.
+NOTE: When saving GUI data in 'Your_Recording_Path/Matlab/Name_Of_Recording_Folder.dat' will enable you to load the saved data in the autorun functionality without any additional effort later on!

-2. The Loading Data Window will auto-search the folder 'GUI_Path/Example Data' for saved files.
-Saving your toolbox results there ensures you can quickly load saved toolbox data without having to select folders.
+2. The Loading Data Window will auto-search the folder 'Path_to_GUI/Saved GUI Dataa' for saved files.
+Saving GUI data there ensures you can quickly load it without having to select a folder.

 Where to save depends on what you want to do efficiently.